u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/purchase/products/uom.rst

 .. image:: uom/uom-product-configuration.png
    :align: center
-   :alt: Configure a product's units of measure in Odoo
+   :alt: Configure a product's units of measure in Thrive Bureau ERP

 Create new units of measure and units of measure categories
 -----------------------------------------------------------

-Sometimes you need to create your own units and categories, either because the measure is not pre-configured in Odoo or because the units do not relate with each other (e.g. kilos and centimeters).
+Sometimes you need to create your own units and categories, either because the measure is not pre-configured in Thrive Bureau ERP or because the units do not relate with each other (e.g. kilos and centimeters).

 If you take the second example where you buy curtains from a vendor in the form of **rolls** and you